NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Caxirus.md

 A caxirus finds and protects one reef from any who would despoil it, whether intentionally or not.
 An ambush predator, they most commonly attract interlopers with the flashing bioluminescence of their lure and the swarm of fish that surrounds them.
 Then, as their prey gets close, they douse the light of their lure and sneak up on their victim while the unsuspecting prey continues to be distracted by the smaller fish.

 Caxiruses are experts at ambushing their prey, using the small school of bioluminescent fish that always attends them as a distraction before striking from hiding.
-More often than not, their victims are so Fascinated by the smaller, harmless fish that they never see the main caxirus, with their dangerous teeth and claws, coming.
+More often than not, their victims are so [[undefined]] by the smaller, harmless fish that they never see the main caxirus, with their dangerous teeth and claws, coming.

 The main body of a caxirus, in sharp contrast to the sleek fish that make up their swarm, looks much like an anglerfish, complete with a stubby body, toothy maw, and glowing lure.
 Unlike an anglerfish, a caxirus has a pair of crustacean- like claws instead of pelvic fins, and its eyes sit at the ends of long stalks that it can rotate independently.